New Zealand women's national rugby sevens team: 2024 Paris Olympic Games

-2024-2025 Seven Series season
+2024–2025 Sevens Series season

 In October 2024 New Zealand Rugby announced that the following 17 players had been contacted for 2025: Michaela Blyde, Kelly Brazier, Maia Davis, Dhys Faleafaga, Jazmin Felix-Hotham, Theresa Fitzpatrick, Sarah Hirini, Shiray Kaka, Le Oxeayn Maiu'u, Justine McGregor, Jorja Miller, Manaia Nuku, Mahina Paul, Risi Pouri-Lane, Alena Saili, Kelsey Teneti and Stacey Waaka.
 New to the team were Maia Davis and Le Oxeayn Maiu'u.
 There was also the potential to add another three fully contracted players, with another five development contracts on offer.

 On the 18 November 2024 the squad for the Dubai and Cape Town tournaments, the first two of the season was announced.
 With Blyde on leave and Ikenasio, Kaka and Waaka injured, the squad was Kelly Brazier, Dhys Faleafaga, Jazmin Felix-Hotham, Theresa Fitzpatrick, Sarah Hirini (captain), Justine McGregor, Jorja Miller, Manaia Nuku, Mahina Paul, Risi Pouri-Lane (vice-captain), Alena Saili, Kelsey Teneti, Katelyn Vaha'akolo and Olive Watherston.
 Making their debuts were 18 year old McGregor, 13 cap fifteen-a-side Black Fern Vaha'akolo and 20 year old Olive Watherston.
 The squad departed that same week for Abu Dubai where as per in previous seasons they would spend a week acclimatizing and training prior to Dubai.

 At the Dubai tournament which was held on 30 November–1 December 2024 the team went through the pool play undefeated beating Brazil 33-5 and Japan 36-12, before going on to beat Ireland 33-12 in their quarter-final and France 28-14 in the semi-final.
 They then lost 28-24 to Australia in the final.

 At the second tournament of the season which was held in Cape Town on 7–8 December 2024 the team beat China 40-10 and Japan 22-12 in pool play.
 With no quarter-finals (due to it being a back to back tournament) they beat France 43-0 in the semi-final before with tries from Miller, Felix-Hotham, Teneti and Faleafaga they triumphed 26-12 over USA in the final, to win the tournament.
 Cape Town was notable for both veteran Kelly Brazier and coach Corey Sweeney reaching the milestone of 50 tournaments.

 In December 2024 Stu Ross left the team after 12 years in various roles, including assistant coach.